seven-phases-max/less.curious/articles/rbgi.md

 > Getting rid of the dummy selectors, the other way around...

 ### Method #3 ("Emulating #1177").
 It is possible to emulate the [":extend mixins" feature](https://github.com/less/less.js/issues/1177) by `extend`ing a ruleset defined in a file imported with [`reference`](http://lesscss.org/features/#import-options-reference) option.
-I.e. we can move our dummy templates into a separate file, `@import (reference) "it";` and voilà, no dummy selectors in the generated CSS:
+I.e. we can move our dummy templates to a separate file, `@import (reference) "it";` and voilà, no dummy selectors in the generated CSS:

 ```
 // ............................................................